CommanderLake/LMStud/README.md

 3. Place these `.lib` files in a directory such as `lib\release` or `lib\debug` within the LM Stud solution folder, matching your build configuration.
 4. Modify the LM Stud project's VC++ Directories settings to include the paths to llama.cpp's include folders.
 5. Copy the generated llama.cpp DLL files into the LM Stud project's output directory (`bin` folder), alongside the `LMStud.exe` file.
+6. Do a similar thing for whisper.cpp (only need whisper.dll and lib/includes it can use the llama.cpp backends) and SDL2.

 ### Running LM Stud